SunSerega/POCGL/Packing/Template/GL/Fixers/Funcs/ReadMe.md

 # FuncName
 !repl_par_t
 DummyEnum=GroupName
-!repl_par_t
-InvalidTypeName= TypeName1 | TypeName2
+InvalidTypeName= TypeName1 | array of TypeName2
 ```
+`DummyEnum` should be used exactly once.\
-In second example `InvalidTypeName` should be used exactly 2 times.
+`InvalidTypeName` should be used exactly 2 times.

+`TypeName1` would not be matched with `array of TypeName1`.

 Return type is always before parameters.\
 Same applies to other change types.